deadmatedev/rich-or-broke/README.md

 A simple Spring Boot microservice that returns random gifs based on exchange rates.
 It exposes just a single GET endpoint.
 Given a 3-letter ISO currency code, returns some random `.gif` file from https://giphy.com based on the exchange rate trend calculated for that currency code.
 Exchange rates are provided by https://openexchangerates.org.
-Base currency is `RUB` but it is customizable.
+Base currency is `USD` but it is customizable.
 In case of an uptrend, the animation is `rich`, otherwise it is `broke`.

 ## Live Demo